Meitinger/RegexpVisualizer/README.md

 The site is hosted on [GitHub Pages](https://meitinger.github.io/regex_viz/), and built from source using a [GitHub Workflow](https://raw.githubusercontent.com/Meitinger/regex_viz/main/.github/workflows/gh-pages.yml).

-This project was created as part of master's course in computer science at [UIBK](https://informatik.uibk.ac.at/).
+This project was created as part of a master's course in computer science at [UIBK](https://informatik.uibk.ac.at/).

 ## Usage: